 Aim to have all three types of lighting: ambient, task, and accent.
-Ambient is your basic lighting—ceiling lights and natural light falls in this category.
-Task lighting helps you accomplish tasks (duh), like lamps.
-Accent lighting adds extra ambiance, like sconces and pendants.
+Ambient is your basic lighting—ceiling lights and natural light fall into this category.
+Task lighting, such as lamps, helps you accomplish tasks (duh).
+Accent lighting, like sconces and pendants, adds extra ambiance.
 Mix and match to give yourself options when setting the right mood—bonus points for dimmable lights.

 Supersize Your Sofa

-If you're considering a sofa upgrade, opt for an extra-deep one that's both great for entertaining larger crowds as well as nap-friendly.
+If you're considering a sofa upgrade, opt for an extra-deep one that's both great for entertaining larger crowds and nap-friendly.
 While you don't want your sofa to overpower your space, you also don't want one that's too small or too narrow to be comfortable.

 Whether you use them to rest your head when a Netflix binge turns into a Netflix nap or to prop your feet up when you're tired of sitting up straight, pillows are the foundation of a cozy living room.
 Toss a few pillows on your couch and chairs, and don't overlook the floor: Overstuffed floor pillows can double as extra seating for guests.